Credential Programs

 Effective Fall 2020 |

 Multiple Subject and Dual credential candidates can only be a university intern in their final phase of the program.
-Teachers of record working under a temporary permit including STSPs, PIPs, substitute including long term permits, emergency permits or other permits must move to a university internship credential to receive credit for fieldwork experience while employed as the teacher of record.
-Education Specialist Candidates are enrolled in a three (3) semester program are considered intern eligible for employment after they have completed the first semester (phase 1) of the Education Specialist Program at Fresno State. |
+Teachers of record working under a temporary permit including STSPs, PIPs, substitute including long term permits, emergency permits or other permits must move to a university internship credential to receive credit for fieldwork experience while employed as the teacher of record. |

 ||